-When filling the roller don't go too deeply into the paint or place the nap directly in the pool, to try and soak it up.
+When filling the roller, don't go too deeply into the paint or place the nap directly in the pool to try and soak it up.
 This will create runs and roller marks from excess paint on the edges and frame.
 Fill the roller by turning it back and forth into the edge of the pool several times until the nap is saturated.
-If the nap becomes saturated on one side, causing the roller to resists turning, hold it stationary with a putty knife or screwdriver and force the dry part into the edge of the pool until it is evenly saturated and the roller turns freely.
+If the nap becomes saturated on one side, causing the roller to resists turning, hold it stationary with a putty knife or screwdriver and force the dry parts into the edge of the pool until the nap is evenly saturated and the roller turns freely.

 Begin rolling the ceiling a few inches away from the wall just outside the brushed paint.
 Roll about a 5 foot strip moving parallel with the wall.
 At the end of your stroke roll back in the opposite direction, working out away from the wall.
-Roll back and forth like this, moving out a little farther with each stroke, leaving a zigzag pattern with the paint.
+Roll back and forth like this, moving out a little farther with each stroke to leave a zigzag pattern with the paint.

 Roll back the other way and into the first section of paint, filling the gaps as you go.
 Roll back and forth gently until the coat is smooth with no roller marks and the two sections blend together seamlessly.

 Continue in this way until the ceiling is finished.
-Blend the rolled paint into the brush work around light fixtures and at walls, using a lightly filled roller.
-Roll repeatedly, but gently until the two areas are blended into a smooth, blended coat.
+Blend the rolled paint into the brush work around light fixtures and at walls using a lightly filled roller.
+Roll repeatedly, but gently until the two areas are blended into a smooth, consistent coat.

 Roll back toward the corner and into the first swath of paint to blend the two into a smooth coat.
 Roll repeatedly in complete strokes to smooth out any roller marks and cover in an even coat.
 Continue in this manner to finish painting the wall.
 If one coat won't cover completely, let it dry and do a second coat using the same method of brushing first and then rolling.